-ESD Presents is a new & annual Contemporary Dance programme in Newcastle upon Tyne – the aim is to inform, stimulate, entertain, & encourage creative debate behind the most influential & creative minds of the past
+ESD Presents is a new & annual one week Contemporary Dance programme in Newcastle upon Tyne (UK) – the aim is to inform, stimulate, entertain, and encourage creative debate behind the most influential and creative minds of the past!

-From 27 July - 1 August 2020 hosted at Newcastle College, ESD offers dancers a Summer Intensive in Graham Technique™ & Repertory; Composition; Performance and Professional Support, specifically designed for students and professionals in the UK & Europe who wish to learn & progress intensively in the Martha Graham vocabulary, devised by Eliot Smith, and in collaboration with The Martha Graham Centre Resources.
+From 26 - 21 July 2021, ESD Presents offers dancers an invigorating intensive in Martha Graham Technique™ and Repertory; Choreography; Virtual Performance and Professional Support, specifically designed for students and professionals in the UK and around the world who wish to learn & progress intensively in the Martha Graham vocabulary, devised by Eliot Smith, and in collaboration with The Martha Graham Centre Resources.

-Classes are taught by former members of The Martha Graham Dance Company; Blakeley White-McGuire and David Chase (1973-1978), alongside ESD’s Artistic Director Eliot Smith and notable Ballet teacher Angela Reay, with special guests (to be announced soon).
+Classes are taught by former members of The Martha Graham Dance Company; Blakeley White-McGuire (2002-2017) and David Chase (1973-1978), alongside ESD’s Artistic Director Eliot Smith and notable Ballet teacher Angela Reay, with special guests (to be announced soon).

-Above: Martha Graham and Bertram Ross by Carl Van Vechten, 27 June 1961.
+Martha Graham and Bertram Ross by Carl Van Vechten, June 1961.

 Photo by Cris Alexander.